aerospike/act/README.md

 there is a large discrepancy between transaction and device speeds from the ACT test you can try increasing the number of threads.

+**read-req-num-512-blocks**
+The value is a non-zero integer.
+This is the size read in each read transaction, in 512-byte blocks, e.g. for 1.5-Kbyte reads, use 3.

+### Fields that you will rarely or never change:

+**queue-per-device**
+The value is either yes or no.  If the field is left out, the default is no.
+This flag determines ACT's internal read transaction queue setup -- yes means each device is read by a single dedicated read transaction queue, no means each device is read by all read transaction queues.

+**num-queues**
+The value is a non-zero integer.
+This is the total number of read transaction queued.
+However if queue-per-device is set to yes, this field is ignored, since in this case the number of queues is determined by the number of devices.

 **test-duration-sec**
 The value is a non-zero integer.
 This is the duration of the test, in seconds.
 Note that it has to be a single number, e.g. use 86400, not 60*60*24.
+The default is one day (24 hours).

 **report-interval-sec**
 The value is a non-zero integer.
 This is the interval between metric reports, in seconds.

-**read-reqs-per-sec**
-The value is a non-zero integer.
-This is the total read transaction rate.
-Note that it is not per device, or per read transaction queue. e.g. For 2 times (2x) the normal load, value would be 2*2000 = 4000.
-Formula: n x 2000

-**large-block-ops-per-sec**
-The value is a non-zero integer.
-This is the total rate used for both large-block write and large-block read operations.
-Note that it is not per device. e.g. For 2 times (2x) the normal load, value would be 2*23.5 = 47 (rounded up) Formula: n x 23.5

-**read-req-num-512-blocks**
-The value is a non-zero integer.
-This is the size read in each read transaction, in 512-byte blocks, e.g. for 1.5-Kbyte reads, use 3.

 **large-block-op-kbytes**
 The value is a non-zero integer.
 This is the size written and read in each